-Our aim at Flinders University is to provide a WIL opportunity for all our undergraduates.
+Our aim at Flinders University is to provide a Work Integrated Learning (WIL) opportunity for all our undergraduates to extend their learning beyond the classroom.
 This could take the form of placements, internships or clinical experience, for example, or simulated activities.
-WIL provides students with the ability to link theory and practice and therefore:

-- develop an awareness of workplace culture and expectations;
+- Developing an awareness of workplace culture and expectations

 Other sources of information and support

-The University provides confidential and professional health, counselling and disability services to all currently-enrolled Flinders University students, and can also assist with equal opportunity concerns.
+The University provides confidential and professional health, counselling and disability services to all currently-enrolled Flinders University students, including those studying completely online.
+The Service can also assist with equal opportunity concerns.
 The University provides a free counselling service for students.
 The counsellors have background experience in a broad range of areas including those directly relevant to a WIL.

 The Flinders University Student Association (FUSA) runs a free, independent and confidential service that provides academic advocacy as well as financial and welfare assistance to students enrolled at Flinders University.
 FUSA’s primary goal is to make sure all Flinders students enjoy equal and fair treatment while attending university and that no external obstacles stand in the way of study.